Pelé: 1970 World Cup

 Pelé was called to the national team in early 1969, he refused at first, but then accepted and played in six World Cup qualifying matches, scoring six goals.
 The 1970 World Cup in Mexico was expected to be Pelé's last.
 Brazil's squad for the tournament featured major changes to the 1966 squad.
 Players like Garrincha, Nilton Santos, Valdir Pereira, Djalma Santos, and Gilmar had already retired.
-However, Brazil's 1970 World Cup squad, which included players like Pelé, Rivelino, Jairzinho, Gérson, Carlos Alberto Torres, Tostão and Clodoaldo, is often considered to be the greatest football team in history.
+However, Brazil's 1970 World Cup squad, which included players like Pelé, Rivellino, Jairzinho, Gérson, Carlos Alberto Torres, Tostão and Clodoaldo, is often considered to be the greatest football team in history.

-The front five of Jairzinho, Pelé, Gerson, Tostão, and Rivelino together created an attacking momentum, with Pelé having a central role in Brazil's way to the final.
-All of Brazil's matches in the tournament (except the final) were played in Guadalajara, and in the first match against Czechoslovakia, Pelé gave Brazil a 2–1 lead, by controlling Gerson's long pass with his chest and then scoring.
+The front five of Jairzinho, Pelé, Gerson, Tostão, and Rivellino together created an attacking momentum, with Pelé having a central role in Brazil's way to the final.
+All of Brazil's matches in the tournament (except the final) were played in Guadalajara, and in the first match against Czechoslovakia, Pelé gave Brazil a 2–1 lead, by controlling Gerson's 50-yard pass with his chest and then scoring.
 In this match Pelé attempted to lob goalkeeper Ivo Viktor from the halfway line, only narrowly missing the Czechoslovak goal.
 Brazil went on to win the match, 4–1.
 In the first half of the match against England, Pelé nearly scored with a header that was saved by the England goalkeeper Gordon Banks.
 Pelé recalled he was already shouting "Goal" when he headed the ball.
-It was often referred to as the "save of the century."
+It was often referred to as the "save of the century".
 In the second half, he controlled a cross from Tostão before flicking the ball to Jairzinho who scored the only goal.

 Against Romania, Pelé scored two goals, which included a 20-yard bending free-kick, with Brazil winning 3–2.
 In the quarter-final against Peru, Brazil won 4–2, with Pelé assisting Tostão for Brazil's third goal.
 In the semi-final, Brazil faced Uruguay for the first time since the 1950 World Cup final round match.
-Jairzinho put Brazil ahead 2–1, and Pelé assisted Rivelino for the 3–1.
+Jairzinho put Brazil ahead 2–1, and Pelé assisted Rivellino for the 3–1.
 During that match, Pelé made one of his most famous plays.
 Tostão passed the ball for Pelé to collect which Uruguay's goalkeeper Ladislao Mazurkiewicz took notice of and ran off his line to get the ball before Pelé.
 However, Pelé got there first and fooled Mazurkiewicz with a feint by not touching the ball, causing it to roll to the goalkeeper's left, while Pelé went to the goalkeeper's right.
 Pelé ran around the goalkeeper to retrieve the ball and took a shot while turning towards the goal, but he turned in excess as he shot, and the ball drifted just wide of the far post.